|

 The purpose of

-surrounding the occurrence and mitigation of world oil production
+this analysis was to identify the critical issuessurrounding the occurrence and mitigation of world oil production

 peaking.